punpuntharee/Bootcathon/app/README.md

 Discover the **top 10 most-sold materials** in the last 7 days:
 - Ranked list of materials based on outbound volume

+### 🔍 Model: Forecast Outbound
+This feature provides a visual comparison between actual and predicted outbound volumes for the material, with a special highlight for the forecasted value.

 ---

 ## 🗂️ File Structure